StefaniakChristopher/pollerplace/README.md

     Navigate to ./pp-backend/main directory and type "go build" to create the exe and then type "./main.exe"

     Type "go test" to run the tests

+When both of these are started, navigate to "http://localhost:5173/authenticate/login" in the web browser